saranoor/ETL_Data_Analysis_of_Spotify/README.md

  - SQL

  # Setup
- To run this project use jupyter notebook or you may run .py file direction from terminal
+ To run this project use jupyter notebook or you may run Spotify_Playlist_Data_Analysis.py file directly from terminal.